caltechlibrary/command-line-for-librarians/presentation.md

 + The command line no longer lives in isolation from the graphic user interface
     + You can cut and paste commands

 RSD: The last one is a big one.
-In the old days of green screens this was problematic but on your touch device or desktop this is easy.
+In the old days of green screens cutting and pasting wasn't standardized.
+Today this isn't really a problem.

 --